neoooks/logistic-regression/README.md

-# Logistic Regression Model
+# Logistic Regression

-Binary classification of classes using the Logistic Regression model.
+Binary classification of classes using Logistic Regression.